sagemath/sagewiki_to_gh-2022-10-10/days87.md

  1. Fly into BTV.
  1. Fly to Montreal (YUL), Manchester (MHT) or Boston (BOS) and take [[https://www.greyhound.com/|Greyhound]] to Burlington.
   * Buses depart from Montreal Berri station at 8:15, 10:45, 16:15 and 23:30 and take about 2:45 to get to Burlington (though this can vary due to US customs).
-The city bus (747) from the airport takes 45 minutes to go directly to the Greyhound station and runs every 30 minutes (note that the city bus requires a day pass, which costs $10 and can be purchased inside the terminal).
+The city bus (747) from the airport takes 45 minutes to go directly to the Greyhound station and runs every 30 minutes.
+Note that the city bus requires a day pass, which costs $10 and can be purchased inside the terminal.
   * Buses depart from Manchester Airport direct to Burlington -- 0:55-4:00, 11:35-15:20 and 15:05-19:55.
   * Buses depart Boston South Station, running 7:00-11:55, 10:30-15:20, 14:00-19:55, 23:20-4:00.
 The city bus (Silver line) from the airport takes 15 minutes to go directly to the Greyhound station and runs every 12 minutes.
+The silver line from the airport is free.

 There may also be carpools traveling from Boston and Hanover, NH.
 If you're interested in a carpool feel free to edit this wiki page.

+== Local Dining Options ==

+We will add more details as the workshop approaches, but for now check out the [[https://drive.google.com/open?id=1A2B4-EmWB1cUQat364SzVJV9aD4&usp=sharing|map]] Christelle made!